ydb-platform/ydb/ydb/docs/en/core/getting_started/_includes/cli/ls_example_generic.md

 For example, if:

-* Endpoint: grpc://ydb.example.com:2136
+* Endpoint: `grpc://ydb.example.com:2136`.
-* Database name: /john/db1
+* Database name: `/john/db1`.
-* The database doesn't require authentication, or the proper environment variable has been set, as described [here](../../auth.md) article.
+* The database doesn't require authentication, or the proper environment variable has been set, as described [here](../../auth.md).
-* The database has just been created and contains no objects
+* A database has just been created and contains no objects.

-Then the command and its execution result will look like this:
+the command will look like this:

 ```bash
 {{ ydb-cli }} -e grpc://ydb.example.com:2136 -d /john/db1 scheme ls